The Catholic Miscellany: Revival

-Ninety years after The Miscellany was discontinued, The Catholic Banner appeared in 1951.
-The Banner was published as a section of Our Sunday Visitor, a nationally distributed Catholic weekly newspaper.
+Ninety years after The Miscellany was discontinued, The Catholic Banner began publishing in 1951.
+The Banner was a section of Our Sunday Visitor, a nationally distributed Catholic weekly newspaper.
 In 1960, The Banner became part of a three-diocese consortium, designed and published in Waynesboro, Georgia, with some local articles and photographs accompanying national and international copy from a wire service, the Catholic News Service.
-The editorial offices of The Banner were located in Columbia.
+The editorial offices of The Banner were located in Columbia, South Carolina.

-In 1990, Bishop David B. Thompson returned the diocesan newspaper to its historic roots, renaming it The New Catholic Miscellany and moving it to Charleston.
+In 1990, Bishop David B. Thompson returned the diocesan newspaper to its historic roots, renaming it The New Catholic Miscellany and moving the editorial offices to Charleston.

 In March 1995, The Miscellany staff began producing the paper in-house and printing it locally.
 That same year, the paper won its first national award for excellence.
 Thompson was presented with the Bishop John England Award by the Catholic Press Association, a group of hundreds of magazines, newspapers and newsletters.
 Named after the founder of the Catholic press in America and Thompson's predecessor, the award is "for outstanding performance as a publisher".
 It was presented exactly two weeks before the 175th anniversary of paper.
 In 2002, the word New was dropped from the nameplate and the paper became The Catholic Miscellany.

+The newspaper was discontinued in June 2021 in favor of a magazine, produced by The Miscellany staff and designed and printed by Faith Catholic.
+The Catholic Miscellany magazine is a 32-page, full color publication mailed monthly to approximately 65,000 households across the state of South Carolina.